Welcome to the Sherline Workshop

 - A Fixture for Checking .22LR Match Rounds for Concentricity—Bill Young

-For those who would like to see a good movie that represents the attitude involved here, I recommend going to the video store and renting Flight of the Phoenix, starring James Stewart, Richard Attenborough and Peter Finch.
+For those who want to see a good movie that represents the attitude involved here, we recommend Flight of the Phoenix, starring James Stewart, Richard Attenborough, and Peter Finch.
 If ever a movie represents what can be done by a good modeler, that one is the best.
-It is about a cargo plane that crash lands in the Sahara desert.
+The movie is about a cargo plane that crash lands in the Sahara desert.
 The only way out is to rebuild the wreck into a smaller plane that can fly them out using the one remaining good engine and the parts and tools at hand.
 The “engineer” who directs the process turns out to have only built model airplanes before, but his modifications work.
-To him this is no different than a model airplane project using full-size parts.
+To him, this is no different than a model airplane project using full-size parts.
 Even if you’ve already seen it, it’s worth watching again for inspiration.